erictleung/erictleung.github.io/_posts/2019-06-17-first-element-of-nested-data.md

 <sup>Created on 2019-06-18 by the [reprex package](https://reprex.tidyverse.org) (v0.2.1)</sup>

-So here, I've take the ubiquitous `iris` dataset and grouped the rows by species and took the first row.
+So here, I've taken the ubiquitous `iris` dataset and grouped the rows by species and took the first row.
 You can probably do a random sample in the `map()` function for stratified sampling.